Azure-Samples/key-vault-python-client-side-encryption/README.md

 ## Features

-* This sample shows you how to use an AES256 key to encrypt data stored as a Blob in Azure Storage
+* This sample shows you how to use Client side encryption of Azure blobs protected by a AES key stored in keyvault

 ### Quickstart
 (Add steps to get up and running quickly)